emmajanedrews/base-template/_posts/2017-12-04-whats-happening-in-the-baltimore-real-estate-market.md

 {% include youtube.html %}

 Before we get to the latest news and information on the Baltimore Metro real estate market, I want to say thanks.
 Our recent Thanksgiving pie party was a huge success.
-We were so happy that so many of you made it out to say hi, support Toys for Tots, and take home some delicious pies. **Thanks to all of you and all of your referrals, we have been able to raise over $10,000 for Cool Kids this year.**
+We were so happy that so many of you made it out to say hi, help us collect nearly 100 toys for Toys for Tots, and take home some delicious pies. **Thanks to all of you and all of your referrals, we have also been able to raise over $10,000 for Cool Kids this year.**

 Next year, we’re stepping up our referral game and giving away a $5,000 Apple vacation gift card.
 Anybody who gives us a referral in the next year will be eligible.